 Mazda has provided support to the Mazda Invitational Youth Soccer Competition hosted by the Hofu City Soccer Association since its inception.
 This tournament was established in commemoration of the completion of the Hofu Plant in 1982.
 Since then, this two-day event has been held every year during summer vacation.
 The tournament has established its position as a traditional competition that attracts powerful teams from Yamaguchi and its neighboring prefectures.

-- The tournament was held in the Hofu Athletic Stadium, with a total of approximately 400 players participating from 20 teams; 18 teams from Yamaguchi Prefecture (11 teams from Hofu City) and 2 teams from other prefectures.
+The tournament was held in the Hofu Athletic Stadium and two other venues, with a total of approximately 400 players participating from 20 teams; 18 teams from Yamaguchi Prefecture (12 teams from Hofu City) and 2 teams from other prefectures.

-In response to requests from schools in local communities, the Hofu Plant assists them in implementing activities to enhance students' motivation for learning.
+In response to requests from schools in local communities, since 2001 the Hofu Plant has assisted them in implementing activities to enhance students' motivation for learning.
 The plant offers work experience programs for students, and dispatches its employees certified as Yamaguchi Meisters*1 to schools, at which they give lectures on work experience.